Talcum Powder Lawsuit

 We are trial lawyers who are not afraid to go up against big corporations, and we have the track record to prove it.

-As one of the largest consumer protection firms in the country, with more than 300 lawyers and a support staff of over 1,500 people, we are one of the few with the resources to take on Johnson & Johnson and other companies of its stature.
+As one of the largest consumer protection firms in the country, with more than 300 attorneys and a support staff of over 1,500 people, we are one of the few with the resources to take on Johnson & Johnson and other companies of its stature.

 What Is the First Step in Pursuing a Lawsuit?